Online Campus FAQ

 In the feedback we’ve received about our online courses, students say they find the communication tools less intimidating than those used in the traditional classroom.
 But, just in case, we offer trainings during Orientation as well as 24/7 technical support.

 What is the cost of attendance for the online campus?

 As a student on our online campus, your tuition will be calculated per credit.
 The per-credit charge for 2016–2017 is $1,446.
 Full-time students typically enroll for 13.5–16.5 credits per term, which brings the total tuition to approximately $19,521-$23,859 per term.
 In addition to tuition, you will be charged a $200/term Learning Resource Fee.
 Other possible fees include the Health Service Fee and Student Medical Insurance Fee.
 Costs for books, transportation, and personal and living expenses will vary by student.
 These costs will be estimated and included in your budget and financial aid package.
-For an explanation and breakdown of fees, go to Cost of Attendance, Online Campus.
+For an explanation and breakdown of fees, please see Cost of Attendance, Online Campus.

 How do I apply for financial aid?

 Your first step is to complete the Free Application for Federal Student Aid (FAFSA).
 Once our Financial Aid office receives your FAFSA data—which generally is not available to the School until after February 15th—we can begin the evaluation process for determining your financial aid award package.
 If you are applying for admission by December 1, you can expect to receive your financial aid package by early-to-mid March.
 Financial aid awards typically include a mix of institutional scholarships, federal loans, and other types of loans.
 For more information, please see Tuition & Financial Aid.

 - Have you served in the military?
 Find out if you are eligible for veterans educational benefits by completing the checklist on the Columbia University’s Veteran Affairs site.